samastur/image-diet/README.rst

 output (or ``Usage`` section). ``requirements.txt`` lists all tools together with their home addresses.

-If you are using recent version of easy_thumbnails, then you're done.
+If you are using recent version of easy-thumbnails, then you're done.
 'image-diet' will automatically squeeze unnecessary bytes every time a thumbnail is created.